-Covers the areas encompassing health informatics management including the planning, selection, deployment, and management of electronic medical records (EMR), management decision-support and tracking systems (DSS), and other health information technologies (HIT).
+Covers the areas encompassing health informatics management including the planning, selection, deployment and management of electronic medical records (EMR), management decision-support and tracking systems (DSS), and other health information technologies (HIT).
+(3 Credit Hours)

-Introduction to the fundamentals of law for Health Informatics and Information Management.
-Elements of the course include general legal principles and healthcare; legal electronic medical records (EMR); Health Insurance Portability and Accountability Act (HIPAA) privacy rules and security rules; access, requests and disclosure of health information; required reporting and mandatory disclosure laws; risk management and quality improvement; compliance; workforce overview; related ethics and social issues.
-Prerequisite: HI 60401
+Introduction to the fundamentals of law for health informatics and information management.
+Elements of the course include general legal principles and healthcare; legal electronic medical records (EMR); Health Insurance Portability and Accountability Act (HIPAA) privacy rules and security rules; access, requests and disclosure of health information; required reporting and mandatory disclosure laws; risk management and quality improvement; compliance; workforce overview; and related ethics and social issues.
+(3 Credit Hours) Prerequisite: HI 60401

 Introduction to information systems and their applications in healthcare used for managerial and clinical support.
-Study the fundamentals of information systems, including Electronic Medical Records (EMR), information security.
+Study the fundamentals of information systems, including electronic medical records (EMR), and information security.
 Understand the role of standardized codes, vocabularies and terminologies used in health information systems.
-Analysis of management and enterprise systems, identify the key elements to manage information resources effectively and the trends affecting the development of health information systems and networks.
-Prerequisite: HI 60401
+Analyze management and enterprise systems, and identify the key elements to manage information resources effectively and the trends affecting the development of health information systems and networks.
+(3 Credit Hours) Prerequisite: HI 60401

-Conceptual foundations and practicum for health records management, including the planning, implementation and operation of electronic medical records (EMR); the management of EMR in management and enterprise systems; identifying, selecting and evaluating EMR and health information systems, applications, and repositories; and issues of data quality, integrity, migration and interoperability.
-Prerequisite: HI 60401
+Conceptual foundations and practicum for health records management, including the planning, implementation and operation of electronic medical records (EMR); the management of EMR in management and enterprise systems; identifying, selecting and evaluating EMR and health information systems, applications and repositories; and issues of data quality, integrity, migration and interoperability.
+(3 Credit Hours) Prerequisite: HI 60401

 Choose 12 credits from the following courses:

 Designed to cover the process of change management in large healthcare organizations in light of current trends.
 Topics related to technology requirements, technology implementations, risk assessment and buy-in are among those covered.
-Prerequisite: HI 60401
+(3 Credit Hours) Prerequisite: HI 60401

-(Repeatable for credit) Advanced research by students who are qualified to examine problems of certain special areas related to concentrations of study in Health Informatics.
+(Repeatable for credit) Advanced research by students who are qualified to examine problems of certain special areas related to concentrations of study in health informatics.
+(3 Credit Hours)

 (Repeatable for credit).
 Research or individual investigation in areas not covered by the existing curriculum for master's level students.
-Maximum 6 credit hours towards the health informations major within the master of science degree.
+Maximum 6 credit hours toward the health informations major within the master of science degree.
 In-progress (IP) mark permissible.
+(3 Credit Hours)

 Select a minimum of 3 credits from the following options: